-4.1 Registration
+4.1 REGISTRATION

 All registered students within the Chiropractic Department are required to register annually as student chiropractors with the Allied Health Professions Council of South Africa.
 This is required to be completed within two weeks of registration as a student with the programme.
 This is a constituted requirement of Act 63 of 1982 (as amended), with particular reference to Regulations R629, Government Gazette No 11221 of 31 March 1988.
-Consequences of failure to register could include non-registration as a practitioner once the MTech: Chiropractic qualification is obtained.
+Consequences of failure to register could include non-registration as an intern once the MTech: Chiropractic/MHSc Chiropractic qualification is obtained.
 (Amended w.e.f.
-2006/05)
+2021/01)